What are Bursting Factors and Why Should You Care?

 Calculation Example

-Let’s put theory into practice.
-Here's a step-by-step example for you to understand better.
+Let's put theory into practice with a step-by-step example.

 Imagine you have a piece of cardboard with the following properties: